infernoduk/Portfolio/Readme.md

-This is my personal portfolio website built with HTML, CSS, and JavaScript.
+This is my personal <div id="school"><ul><li><a href="https://infernoduk.github.io/Code-portfolio/" target="_blank">ST dt school Website</a></li> portfolio website built with HTML, CSS, and JavaScript.
 It features a responsive design, animations, and a variety of interactive elements.

 ## Features